Cold Weather Backpacking – Tips for a Successful Trip

 Tent

-Your general 3-season tent will work fine in the conditions mentioned.
-A 4-season tent is only necessary in high winds and excessive snow.
+Your general 3-season tent will work fine in most the conditions you’ll encounter in the Southeastern US.
+A 4-season tent is only necessary in high winds and areas with excessive snow.

 Sleeping Pad

 Make sure you have an insulated sleeping pad.
-You’ll want an R-value of at least 4 to be comfortable (in my humble opinion).
+You’ll want an R-value of at least 4 to be comfortable if you’re going down to 20 degrees Fahrenheit (in my humble opinion).

 Forget what you’ve heard about R-values not being standardized and every brand doing their own thing.
 That all changed in 2020 when new ASTM R-value testing standards were developed and launched.

-All brands, starting with 2020 models, should be using the new standard which will allow consumers to more easily compare products.
-While some older models may still be on the shelves, they’ll begin to phase out.
+All brands, starting with 2020 models, should be using the new standard which allow consumers to compare products more easily.
+While some older models may still be on the shelves, they’ll eventually phase out.

-R-values are additive so you can stack 2 pads.
-An accordion pad like the Thermarest Z-Lite SOL or Nemo Switchback can be laid underneath for extra insulation and you can put your rain gear between the 2 pads.
+R-values are somewhat additive (see below) so you can stack 2 pads.
+A closed-cell foam pad like the Thermarest Z-Lite SOL or Nemo Switchback can be laid underneath for extra insulation and you can put your rain gear between the 2 pads.

 Sleeping Bag